dsadaka/drone/README.md

 The results of all three are added together to give an overall output and then, depending on the purpose of the PID, applied to each of the motors appropriately.

+### SENSORS

+The input referred to above comes from two sensors: gyroscope and accelerometer.

+#### Gyroscope
+A gyroscope rotor spins and maintains it's position within a "cage", as the vehicle moves (rolls, pitches, yaws) around the cage, the gyro "senses" this movement.
+It can then output the rate of rotation, degree of tilt, and angular velocity of the drone.
+Our simplifed gyroscope simply outputs 3 velocity vectors (x, y and z).
+These vectors go to zero when the drone stops rotating.
+Gyroscopes, however, cannot detect linear movement.

+#### Orientation Sensor
+Most modern day drones use an inertial measurement unit (IMU) to provide orientation.
+It ensures that the drone maintains its orientation towards the ground by itself and does not drift.
+This device combines a gyro, accelerometer and magnetometer (and/or GPS) to determine orientation and velocity vector relative to the earth.
+Each of these components have the their strengths and weaknesses but the IMU is smart enough to use their respective strengths to overcome these weaknesses.